Qsilver97/Qwallet/README.md

 RANDOM entropy submission (amount to stake)

 QTRY and QX TBD

-Some intuitive way to determine the source of funds (checkboxes for addresses?) and specifying the required inputs to these actions are needed.

 During and after the action, an appropriate page should be displayed with the current status.
 For example, when sending QU, it will create a txid, send it, verify if it worked, if not it creates another txid, repeats.
 Status information about the pending Send QU will be in the console while it is progressing.
 Upon completion, updated balance of sender and receiver, completion tick and time, txid details should be displayed and the txid will be stored permanently for future retrieval.